 The Dark Web is the World Wide Web (WWW) content that exists on Darknets, overlay networks which use the public Internet but which require specific software, configurations or authorization to access, like Freenet, I2P, ZeroNet and Tor (The Onion Router).
 The dark web forms a small part of the Deep Web, the part of the Web not indexed by search engines, like Google, Bing and Yahoo Search.
 For more information, we suggest you visit Entrepreneur SME Asia and learn about the Surface Web, Deep Web and the Dark Web, this is our sister website’s more detailed information about these very different areas of the web.

 Seven in ten (71%) global citizens say the “Dark Net” should be shut down.
-A Canadian think tank, surveyed more than 24,000 Internet users in two dozen countries in November and December 2015.
+A Canadian think tank surveyed more than 24,000 Internet users in two dozen countries in November and December 2015.
 It found that worldwide, popular opinion is against the dark net and services that allow people to maintain anonymity in their online activity.
-The problem with such a survey is: Do these 71 per cent of people actually know what the “dark net” is?
-We kind of imagine that people have heard or read (sensational?) news about drugs and guns being sold online and that criminals or terrorists in general hang out on the Dark Web.
+The problem with such a survey is: Do these 71 percent of people actually know what the “darknet” is?
+We kind of imagine that people have heard or read (sensational?) news about drugs and guns being sold online and that criminals or terrorists, in general, hang out on the Dark Web.
 That sounds scary, doesn’t it?
-Of course it does.
+Of course, it does.
 And it’s perfectly true for sure.
-And people’s opinion may have been formed because of this.
-Anyway, the survey didn’t assume that everyone it surveyed actually knew what the dark web was in the first place.
+And people’s opinions may have been formed because of this.
+Anyway, the survey didn’t assume that every one it surveyed actually knew what the dark web was in the first place.
 So … surveys … (cough).